amirmun99/CCNC/README.md

 # Prepare Raw Materials

 #### 1. Print and Prepare required parts
+Follow the Print Settings file in the STLs Folder

 #### 2. Cut Aluminum Extrusions
+Follow the Cutlist file, I would recomend not cutting the X Axis extrusions until the uprights are mounted in order to get a snug fit.

 #### 3. Tap Aluminum Extrusions
+All of the extrusions need to be threaded with an M5x0.50 tap, except for the 2 frame crossmembers.

 #### 4. Cut Lead Screws
+Follow the cutlist file if you need to cut your leadscrews, if you purchase the legnths I listed in the parts list, there is no cutting required

 # Build the Machine

 ## 1. Assemble the frame

 #### 1. Mounting the Extrusions
+Start by mounting a pair of 520mm extrusions to each pair of brackets as shown in the photo (Using M5x20 SHCS).
+Then attach the 450mm Crossmembers using the corner brackets.

 #### 2. Mount the Linear Rails
+Mount the 500mm Linear rails on top of the top most frame rail using M3x8 SHCS as well as M3 T-Nuts.
+Leave 10mm of gap on either side of the rail.

 #### 3. Mount the Pillow Blocks